RenderKit/ospray/doc/api.md

 Geometries
 ----------

-Geometries in OSPRay are objects that describe surfaces.
+Geometries in OSPRay are objects that describe intersectable surfaces.
 To create a new geometry object of given type `type` use

     OSPGeometry ospNewGeometry(const char *type);